A short guide to assist in Golf Course Profits

 Create a standard route

-Highlight the recommended path they should follow complete with direction and side of fairway to drive on and secure it on the cart in plain sight of the driver
+Highlight the recommended path personal should follow, complete with direction and side of fairway to drive on.
+Secure it onto the cart where the driver can see it.

 Always drive the cart towards the golfers, whenever possible.
 Have a full windshield in place to protect from errant shots